 Why get a business loan from us?

-APR means annual percentage rate of interest charged against your loan which is a combination of Bank of England Bank Rate (variable) or Fixed Rate Cost of Funds (fixed) and an interest margin which is fixed for the term of the loan.
+APR means annual percentage rate of interest charged against your loan which is a combination of Fixed Rate Cost of Funds (fixed) and an interest margin which is fixed for the term of the loan.